rabidgremlin/Concord/README.md

 > concord. noun. agreement or harmony between people

-Concord is a web application designed to easily crowd source labbeling of text data for NLP.
-It's focus is on labeling text for training text calssification models such as in chatbots.
+Concord is a web application designed to easily crowd source labelling of text data for NLP.
+It's focus is on labeling text for training text classification models such as in chatbots.

  **NOTE: This is still a work in progress**